SVC Manage

 Parameter: --configuration

-The --configuration parameter is used to view all of the configured vectors for a named application and configuration key.
+The --configuration parameter is used to view all the configured vectors for a named application and configuration key.
 Information on available configuration vector keys can be obtained via the <Drilldown-Key> information block provided by the application --summary parameter.

 Parameters